Charter of Duke Trpimir: Authenticity

 The question of authenticity of the Charter has emerged from the beginning of its historiographical research.
 Doubts about the authenticity stemmed from problems with the dating, misunderstanding of certain language terms, and also from the fact that the copies of the Charter passed through many hands and that the Charter itself is vague and contradictory in many parts because of that.
 Some of the evidences that the Charter is authentic are for example terms mancipatio and mancipare.
 According to Lujo Margetić, these terms indicate the ancient Roman forms of acquiring property and were at the time slowly disappearing as knowledge of Corpus Juris Civilis was growing by the activity of glossators, but they also linger at least in Italy even in the 9th century AD.
 Trpimir's and Muncimir's documents are evidence that those terms were known in Croatia.
 Olga Perić also came to the similar results noting that at least two old and different language layers can be found in the text of the Charter.
+Držislav Švob considered this Charter to be forgery from 14th century because of its "unconvincing arguments and arbitrary assumptions".

 Some interesting observations in support of Charter authenticity were presented by Neven Budak.
 First observation refers to the name of people from the Trpimir's escort that are mentioned in the eschatocol of the Charter, which points out that all the names are national, Croatian names, and not Christian, unless of course those from the priests.
 This is understandable because it was a time when only traditional names were prevailing among newly baptized nations.
 Budak disputes the contention that the institution of chaplain as a court scribe did not exist in the 9th century, stating that it is known in Bavaria in the 8th century and that it was accepted by Carolingian dynasty.